-How much does it cost to install solar panels on my home?
+How much do solar panels cost to install on my home?

 This is one of the most common questions people ask about going solar.
 And truthfully, there’s not a one-size-fits-all answer; the cost of solar panels can vary quite a bit from home to home.
 However, there are three key factors you can consider to help you get a general idea of how much home solar panels will cost.